Brainicism/bgutil-ytdlp-pot-provider/README.md

 If using option (a) HTTP Server for the provider, and the default IP/port number (http://127.0.0.1:4416), you can use yt-dlp like normal 🙂.

-If changing the port or IP used for the provider server, pass it to yt-dlp via `base_url`
+If the provider server is reachable at a different URL, pass it to yt-dlp via `base_url`:

 ```shell
 --extractor-args "youtubepot-bgutilhttp:base_url=http://127.0.0.1:8080"